Keystone Treatment Center is committed to delivering the highest quality care to help individuals heal from depression.

 Located in South Dakota, Keystone Treatment Center is a nationally recognized substance abuse, compulsive gambling, and mental health treatment center that offers inpatient and outpatient treatment for both adolescents and adults.
 Our inpatient center is located on 13 acres of semi-rural land, providing a peaceful retreat for healing.
 The residential treatment programs offered at our center are separated by gender, allowing each of our patients a uniquely tailored treatment experience.
 Part of this experience also includes specialized tracks for adult and adolescent patients.
 Men and women can partake in our Gambling, Christian, Young Adult, Chronic Pain, Native American, Methamphetamine Corrections, or Opioids tracks.
 Adolescent patients can benefit from our Christian or Native American tracks.
 Depending on each patient’s needs, one or a combination of the aforementioned tracks can be incorporated into his or her customized treatment plan.

 Perhaps the most important facet of our programming is our staff.
 We use a multidisciplinary approach, including physicians, psychiatrists, psychologists, addictionologists, nurses, therapists, counselors, dietitians, technicians, pastors, and cultural advisors to surround patients with a caring, attentive staff.
 Depending on individual needs, we provide our patients with the following types of treatment:

 Medically monitored detoxification: If an individual comes to our center with drugs or alcohol in his or her body, we provide medically monitored detoxification services within our inpatient programming so that he or she can then fully participate in treatment.
 Our detoxification services include 24/7 nursing care with physicians available to monitor the progress of patients.

 Medication management: Those struggling with depression may need certain medications to alleviate their symptoms.
-Medical doctors and staff psychiatrists work together to determine the best medication regimen for each individual patient, and nursing staff assist with medical monitoring and medication management.
+Medical doctors and staff psychiatrists work together to determine the best medication regimen for each individual patient, and nursing staff assists with medical monitoring and medication management.